Burn-E99/TheArtificer/README.md

       * Blocks inline rolls in the guild.
 * `[[xdydzracsq!]]`
   * This is the command the bot was built specifically for.
-  * It looks a little complicated at first, but if you are familiar with the [Roll20 formatting](https://artificer.eanm.dev/roll20), this will no different.
+  * It looks a little complicated at first, but if you are familiar with the [Roll20 formatting](https://artificer.eanm.dev/roll20), this will be no different.
   * Any math (limited to exponential, multiplication, division, modulus, addition, and subtraction) will be correctly handled in PEMDAS order, so use parenthesis as needed.
   * PI and e are available for use.
   * Parameters for rolling: